People underestimate intuition. If your gut tells you something is off, don’t ignore it.

 1. Glued to their devices

 Is your spouse or partner always glued to their phone or computer?
-Maybe work is crazy right now or perhaps they’re busy chatting with someone.
+Maybe work is crazy right now or they’re busy chatting with someone.

 Pay attention to the way they behave with their devices.
 Many people turn their phones away from others to protect their privacy, but most don’t hide their phones from their spouses.
 The same goes for shuffling browser tabs or switching off a tablet.

 These subtle gestures can suggest your partner is doing something they don’t want you to see.

 Notifications can give away cheaters, too.
 You don’t need to be up to no good to take control of your notifications, though.
 Tap or click for easy ways to end all the dinging and buzzing when you want a little peace.

 2. Apps can hide secret calls and texts

 In the movies, people aren’t very sneaky.
 In real life, people go to great lengths to hide their indiscretions.
 Unless your partner is daring, you will not see a chat app on their home screen or steamy messages in their text message folder.

 There are plenty of apps for sharing messages, photos, videos and more that aren’t what they appear.
 Calculator Pro+ is one example.
 It looks like a calculator but saves texts and call logs of secret contacts.